 The Set Authentication Action transitions the user from an Authentication App to a Secure App.
-In an authentication workflow, a user will log in using an Authentication App (entering their password or logging in through Google or SSO).
+In an authentication workflow, a user will log in using an Authentication App (entering their password).
 When the user has logged in successfully, they will be redirected to the Secure App.

-All these flows are controlled through the App Authentication settings in the Configuration Builder.
+All these flows are controlled through Settings > Global > App Authentication Type.

 - After an authentication Data Flow is run, use a Condition Action to run the Set Authentication Action if authentication was successful, or display an error message if it was not.

 Backup Redirect URL